Seven Years in Tibet (1997 film): Plot

-Meanwhile, political relations with the new Communist government of China sour as they make plans to invade Tibet.
+Meanwhile, political relations with the new Communist government of China sour as they make plans to take control of Tibet in replacement of the former central government, now defeated and retreated to Taiwan.
 Ngawang Jigme leads the Tibetan army at the border town of Chamdo to halt the advancing People's Liberation Army.
 However, he ends up surrendering and blows up the Tibetan ammunition dump after the one-sided Battle of Chamdo.

 During the treaty signing, Kungo Tsarong tells Harrer that if Jigme had not destroyed the weapons supply, the Tibetan guerrillas could have held the mountain passes for months or even years; long enough to appeal to other nations for help.
 He also states that, for Tibetans, capitulation is like a death sentence.

 As the Chinese occupy Tibet, Harrer condemns Ngawang Jigme for betraying his country, declaring their friendship over.
-Out of anger, Harrer further humiliates the senior official by returning the jacket that Ngawang Jigme gave him as a present, a grave insult in Tibetan culture; as well as by throwing him onto the ground before storming off.
+Out of disgust and contempt, he further humiliates the senior official by returning the jacket that Ngawang Jigme gave him as a present, a grave insult in Tibetan culture; as well as by throwing him onto the ground before storming off.

-Harrer tries to convince the Dalai Lama to flee, but he refuses; not wanting to abandon his people.
-The Dalai Lama encourages Harrer to return to Austria and be a father to his son.
-After the enthronement ceremony, in which the Dalai Lama is formally enthroned as the spiritual and temporal leader of Tibet, Harrer returns to Austria in 1951.
+Harrer tries to convince the Dalai Lama to flee, but he refuses; not wanting to abandon his people in spite of the danger.
+However, he encourages Harrer to return to Austria and be a father to his son.
+After the enthronement ceremony, in which the Dalai Lama is formally enthroned as the spiritual and temporal leader of Tibet, Harrer bids his friends farewell and returns to Austria in 1951.

-Harrer's son, Rolf, refuses to meet him at first, but Harrer leaves a music box that the Dalai Lama gave him and this piques the boy's interest.
-Years later, Harrer and Rolf (now a teenager) are seen mountain-climbing together, suggesting that they have mended their relationship.
+Harrer's wife and her new husband almost don't recognize him for how different he is.
+Harrer's son, Rolf, bitterly refuses to meet him at first; but Harrer leaves a music box that the Dalai Lama gave him, and this piques the boy's interest.
+Years later, Harrer and Rolf (now a teenager) are seen mountain-climbing together, suggesting they have mended their relationship.